nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_ao/README.md

                        VK_DEPENDENCY_DEVICE_GROUP_BIT, 0, nullptr, 0, nullptr, 1, &imgMemBarrier);
 ~~~~

-Folowing is the call to dispatch the compute shader
+Following is the call to dispatch the compute shader

 ~~~~ C++
   // Preparing for the compute shader